Mattia9918/OfficeQueueManagement/Retrospective-Template.md

 ​		-

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-  - Add a task to work on the demo presentation
+  - **Immediate setup**: set up should be done at most in the first 2 days of sprint
-  - Create cross-cutting tasks for initial planning including: GUI mockup and  definition, APIs definition
+  - **Better subdivision of the initial planning**: create cross-cutting tasks for initial planning, also including: GUI mockup, APIs definition (resources involved, URIs, requests and all the possible responses), test planning.
+  - **Closer team meetings over time**: at the end of each team meeting, always define the date and time of the next one
-  - Add tasks for Unit testing, E2E testing and code review
+  - **Better planning of the testing phase**: add tasks for Unit testing, E2E testing and code review
-  - Set up should be done at most in the first 2 days of sprint
+  - **Organize the demo**: Add a task to work on the demo presentation

 - One thing you are proud of as a Team!!